This pretty & simple DIY Plywood Storage Box can store blankets, pillows, toys, shoes, & more. It’s an easy beginner woodworking project!

 Looking for an even easier build to help you organize?
 Try this 1-Day DIY Book & Toy Storage Shelf.
 It doubles the book storage on top of cabinets and dressers.

 This DIY Table Over Washer and Dryer – Laundry Table is always popular.

 Or check out this DIY Farmhouse Style Activity Wall.

-Feeling inspired?
-Get out there and make your own DIY Wooden Toy Storage Crate.
-Have fun and let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.